KunshSabharwal/Winter-School-on-Python-with-Gen-AI-Prompt-Engineering-/README.md

 ## Forked from @https://github.com/Knighthawk-Leo/WorkShopTemplate

-### Thanks to @https://github.com/Knighthawk-Leo for the repository and the session
+### Thanks to @https://github.com/Knighthawk-Leo for the repository and the session on Prompt Engineering and AI Agents

 # Day 1 -> Prompt Engineering Patterns